-Knowing the types of companies available to you will help you understand what suits you more.
+Knowing the types of companies available to you will help you understand what suits your needs more.
 It will also help you in not getting too many fees due to your investment in Vietnam.
-Trying to set-up a business is hard but not knowing the language and not having an abundance of information about Vietnam foreign company types can be a struggle.
+Trying to set-up a business is hard but not knowing the language and not having an abundance of information about Vietnam foreign company types can make things worse.

-In this article, we will help you know everything there is to know about the type of companies in Vietnam available especially for foreign nationals and this will hopefully help you set up your foreign company in Vietnam.
+In this article, we will help you know everything there is to know about the type of companies in Vietnam that are available, especially for foreign nationals.
+This will hopefully help you set up your foreign company in Vietnam.

 Before we dive into the nitty-gritty of Vietnam foreign companies, it’s best if we first give you a short run-down of why Vietnam is an investment haven at the moment.

 Vietnam is a growing economy and is projected to be one of the biggest economies in Asia by 2050.
-It has an economic growth of 4% to 8% this is a huge difference to a lot of developed countries who are now seeing slow or even stagnant growth.
+It has an economic growth of 4% to 8%.
+This is a huge difference to a lot of developed countries who are now seeing slow or even stagnant growth.
 Another reason to set-up your business in Vietnam now is the increased purchasing power of the middle class.
 This means that you will expect more and more customers and/or users.
-Owning a business (being a shareholder or working for your company) will allow you to obtain an working contract, pay your taxes and get a residence card.
-It is therefore a sustainable solution to work in Vietnam, be officially registered as a resident, paying your taxes and be able to live there for several years.
+Owning a business (being a shareholder or working for your company) will allow you to obtain a working contract, pay your taxes and get a residence card.
+It is therefore a sustainable solution to work in Vietnam, be officially registered as a resident, pay your taxes and be able to live there for several years.